Batman: Under the Red Hood

-Batman: Under the Red Hood is a 2010 American adult animated direct-to-video superhero film directed by Brandon Vietti and produced by Warner Premiere, DC Entertainment & Warner Bros.
+Batman: Under the Red Hood is a 2010 American animated direct-to-video superhero film directed by Brandon Vietti and produced by Warner Premiere, DC Entertainment & Warner Bros.
 Animation.
 It was released by Warner Home Video.
 The film is the eighth film of the DC Universe Animated Original Movies, which is directly derived from the Batman storyline "Under the Hood".
 In the film, Batman investigates the identity of a vigilante called Red Hood.
 The voice cast includes Bruce Greenwood and Jensen Ackles as Batman and Red Hood respectively, alongside John DiMaggio, Neil Patrick Harris, Jason Isaacs and Wade Williams.

 Batman: Under the Red Hood was released on July 27, 2010, and received critical acclaim from critics with praise for its storytelling and animation.
 It is generally considered to be one of the best in the DC Universe Animated Original Movies.
 The film was also a commercial success, grossing over $12 million in home video sales.
 The two-disc special edition and Blu-ray also includes an animated short featuring Jonah Hex.
 An interactive short spiritual sequel/film adaptation titled Batman: Death in the Family was released on October 13, 2020.